biothings/biothings_explorer/README.md

 - `REQUEST_TIMEOUT` Sets a timeout for non-synchronous threaded requests in seconds.
 No default, however the monorepo pm2 configuration defaults to 20 minutes.
 - `USE_THREADING` Disables threading (threaded requests fall back to non-threaded execution) when set to `false`.
 Threading is enabled by default.
 - `BIOLINK_FILE` Overrides path to biolink file.
+- `IGNORE_API_LIST` Ignore the enabled API list, allowing the use of any APIs.